alttester/EXAMPLES-CSharp-iOS-AltTrashCat/README.md

 - export `IOS_UDID=<your-device-udid>` then run the script `ios_tests.sh`

 ### Running the tests on iOS
+1. Install the [AltTesterDesktop](https://alttester.com/alttester/#pricing), then open it (you need to accept the Terms and Conditions if the AltTester is opened for the first time).
-The tests are meant to be run on an iOS device.
+2. The tests are meant to be run on an iOS device.
-The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCat.ipa.zip and needs to be included unzipped under project.
+The app is provided at https://alttester.com/app/uploads/AltTester/TrashCat/TrashCatiOS2_0_1.ipa.zip and needs to be included unzipped under project.
-`./ios_tests.sh`
+3. `./ios_tests.sh` in your terminal.

 This script will: